dchaws/DrawGraph/README.md

 I wrote this simple program that reads in the adjacency matrix of a graph and writes pstricks code to draw the graph.

-The input should be a file with the number of nodes followed by the adjacency graph.
-For example, Examples/mat8.txt

-    5
-    0 1 0 0 0
-    1 0 0 1 0
-    0 1 0 1 0
-    0 0 1 0 0
-    1 0 0 1 0

 ## What can it do?

 Input is a vertex-vertex adjacency matrix.